Studiosity/grover/README.md

 The `raise_on_request_failure` option, when enabled, will raise a `Grover::JavaScript::RequestFailedError` if the initial content request or any subsequent asset request returns a bad response or times out.

-The Chrome/Chromium executable path can be overridden with the `executable_path` option.
+The Chrome/Chromium/Firefox executable path can be overridden with the `executable_path` and `product` options.

 Javascript can be executed on the page (after render and before conversion to PDF/image) with the `execute_script` option.